ctkano/local-file-stream-to-azure-storage/README.md

 //When true, the existing blob_path will be overwritten in the blob storage and no error is returned. bool allow_overwrite = true;

-bool return = AzureStreamer.BlobStorageUploadFileStream.SharedAccessSignatureURI(sas_uri, blob_path, file_path, allow_overwrite);
+//If successful it will return true.
+If not, an error will be thrown. bool return = AzureStreamer.BlobStorageUploadFileStream.SharedAccessSignatureURI(sas_uri, blob_path, file_path, allow_overwrite);
 ```